justrayn/justrayn/README.md

 >
 > 🌱🌱 I Was the Dancing Celestial Thunder Dragon Sword Princess 👑⚡🐉, but After a Fateful Encounter with a **Reincarnated Indonesian Water Demon of the East** 🌊👹🇮🇩, I was Cursed and Cast Down!
 The Heavens Reincarnated Me as a Powerless Phantom-Rat Humanoid Hybrid 👻🐀 in the Outskirts of an Alternate Chinese History 📜.
 >
 > In this World, a Dark Counterpart to the Demon who Cursed Me has Corrupted the Heavens—Leading Tang Sanzang [From Journey to the West] 📿 to Become a Fallen Bodhisattva 🪷🔥.
-Now, I Must Start From Zero 0️⃣ Using My [Minecraft Sleeping & Devouring System] 🍗🛌 and the [Forbidden Divine Programming System] 🛠️💻...
+Now, I Must Start From Zero 0️⃣ Using My [Minecraft & Devouring System] 🍗🛌 and the [Forbidden Divine Programming System] 🛠️💻...
 Because Only by Reaching the Zenith of Technology Can I Break the Curse and Reclaim My Divinity! 🚀🌌✨ 🌱🌱

 I am also the smartest being at the University of San Carlos *(non-debatable smh argue with yourself)*. ☕⚡